cosmos/gravity-bridge/notes.md

 My intuition about vulnerabilities here is that they could only be used to halt the bridge using 1/3rd of the stake.
 Since that's roughly the same as halting the chain using 1/3rd of the active stake I don't think it's an issue.
 Ethereum event feed

-- There is a governance parameter calle EthBlockDelay, for example 50 blocks
+- There is a governance parameter called EthBlockDelay, for example 50 blocks
 - Peggy Daemons get the current block number from their Geth, then get the events from the block EthBlockDelay lower than the current one
 - They send an EthBlockData message
 - These messages go in an EthBlockDataStore, indexed by the block number and the validator that sent them.